arngr/gridflux/README.md

 ---

-# littlewin
+# gridflux

-`littlewin` is stand for "Window Management",  a window management tool inspired by tiling window managers.
-Unlike tiling window managers, `littlewin` allows you to manage application windows without relying on a full tiling manager.
+`gridflux` is stand for "Window Management",  a window management tool inspired by tiling window managers.
+Unlike tiling window managers, `gridflux` allows you to manage application windows without relying on a full tiling manager.
 It's designed to provide flexibility for arranging and managing windows in a non-intrusive way, without imposing a tiling window management style.

 This project is mainly targeted for users who prefer to manage windows in a more manual, customizable fashion while still benefiting from automation in tasks such as window resizing, arrangement, and workspace management. ⚙️